robbue/jquery.spinr/README.md

 Scroll or drag through an array of images.
 Makes it possible to scroll through a "video" of images.
 Export frames from video, preload them and pass it to scrollr that makes it scrollable and dragable on desktop and touch-devices.

-It has a lot of dependencies (jQuery, GSAP, mousewheel and hammer.js plugin).
+It has a lot of dependencies (jQuery, TweenMax, mousewheel and hammer.js plugin).
 Why?
-Because I use them in every project.
-Maybe I'll make a slightly more dependency-free version in the future.
+Because they make your life much easier, and I use them in every project.

-**UPDATE:** Use the standalone version if you don't use GSAP or hammer.js, Mousewheel plugin is still needed because of normalizing the mousewheel across browsers.
+**UPDATE:** Use the standalone version if you don't use TweenMax or hammer.js, Mousewheel plugin is still needed because of normalizing the mousewheel across browsers.

 [Click here for demo](http://robertbue.no/plugins/jquery.scrollr/)

+## Browser Support Details

+All modern browsers including IE8.
+Standalone could have less support on touch devices.

 ## Usage

-1. Include (don't include GSAP or hammer.js if you use standalone version):
+1. Include (don't include TweenMax or hammer.js if you use standalone version):

 	```html
 	<script src="http://ajax.googleapis.com/ajax/libs/jquery/2.0.0/jquery.min.js"></script>